MattLWong/mattlwong.com/_posts/news/2017-6-23-wedding-samatha-and-laurence.md

 location: San Ramon, CA
 time: Friday, 23 June 2017
 priority: 1.0
-category: news
+category: private
 link:
 summary: Arrived at 2:30pm.
 As the third shooter, I helped the second shooter with the groom's getting-ready, and took candids during the wedding ceremony and reception.
 The bride and groom were from Western and Persian cultures, which made for an interesting selection of music and themes.

 ---